open-mmlab/mmcv/docs/en/get_started/build.md

   pip install -e .
   ```

 If you are on macOS, add the following environment variables before the installing command.
-Meanwhile, please make sure you are using `PyTorch Nightly` for M1 MacOS.
+Meanwhile, please make sure you are using `PyTorch Nightly` in macOS M1.

 ```bash
 CC=clang CXX=clang++ CFLAGS='-stdlib=libc++'